joyceycodes/JamPackd/journals/joyce_yu.md

+### November 25, 2022
+- Group programming to look at the post request endpoints for Spotify.
+Wasn't making too much progress so we decided to shift gears and work on front end.
+- Started on auth in the accounts microservice.
+Moved some things around, specifically the basemodels.
+I kept running into an issue where there was a circular import, so moved all the pydantic models from routers.users to db.py.
+Login/logout endpoints are showing up on Swagger UI.

+### November 23, 2022
+- Group programming to get the Get track recommendations endpoint working with FastAPI.
+Was able to figure out how to parse the JSON data so that it only returns the information that we want.
+- The POST requests with Spotipy are proving to be a challenge as well.
+Running into an issue where we'd try to execute the the post request on Swagger UI but it just keeps loading until it times out.
+No error on the terminal either.
+The main difference between the get and post requests with Spotipy are that the post requests require user authentication.

 ### November 22, 2022
 - Group programming to get the Update Playlist endpoint working, with help from James
 - Created a gmail and Spotify account for our project with Tiffany